chasewnelson/VCFgenie/README.md

 Additional user-provided filtering criteria may be specified using any key/value pairs present in the `INFO` or `FORMAT`/`sample` columns, described in [Options](#options).
 Both REF and ALT alleles can fail if they do not meet a criterion, and can fail multiple criteria.
 Summary statistics reported in the output may therefore include redundant data, e.g., the same allele may be classified as `failAF` and `failDP` (see [Allele Processing Rules](allele-processing-rules)).

-## <a name="false-discovery-rate-method"></a>False Discovery Rate Method
+## <a name="false-positive-count-method"></a>False-Positive Count Method

-In addition to simple filtering rules, VCFgenie implements a dynamic (site-by-site) binomial false-discovery rate (FDR) filter based on the <a target="_blank" rel="noopener noreferrer" href="https://github.com/chasewnelson/SARS-CoV-2-ORF3d#figure-8">filter_VCF.py</a> script described by <a target="_blank" rel="noopener noreferrer" href="https://elifesciences.org/articles/59633">Nelson et al. (2020)</a>.
+In addition to simple filtering rules, VCFgenie implements a dynamic (site-by-site) binomial false-positive (FP) count filter based on the <a target="_blank" rel="noopener noreferrer" href="https://github.com/chasewnelson/SARS-CoV-2-ORF3d#figure-8">filter_VCF.py</a> script described by <a target="_blank" rel="noopener noreferrer" href="https://elifesciences.org/articles/59633">Nelson et al. (2020)</a>.

 The method is **dynamic** because each site is evaluated separately, with results depending on that site's `DP` and each allele's `AC`.
 The method is **binomial** because, given a sequencing error rate per base (`p`) and coverage (`DP`), it determines the probability that each allele's `AC` (`x`) could have resulted from sequencing error alone.
-Finally, the method controls for a **false-discovery rate** defined as a user-provided maximum acceptable number of false variant calls, rejecting any variants that are too likely the result of error alone.
-This false discovery rate is a function of four parameters, each of which must or can be supplied by the user (see [Options](#options)):
+Finally, the method controls for a **false-positive count** defined as a user-provided maximum acceptable number of false variant calls, rejecting any variants that are too likely the result of error alone.
+This false-positive count is a function of four parameters, each of which must or can be supplied by the user (see [Options](#options)):

 1. `--error_per_site`: the given sequencing technology's error rate per base
 2. `--DP_key`: the read depth (coverage) at a site (i.e., each **read** is another opportunity for error)